23rd March 2018 – Updated

 In 1999 Fred Solomon, a scratch golfer and pensions executive from San Francisco, established the Scratch Players Group with some friends.
 They planned to create a tour for elite golfers, amateur and pro, providing assistance with hosting tournaments ambitiously around the world.

-Solomon sought to gain the buy in of the USGA to his ranking which quickly became popular with event organisers in the United States.
-To his disappointment after some delay the USGA decided to endorse the WAGR at their annual meeting in February 2011.
-Solomon argues that the SPWAR was superior at all times prior to, at the time of and since this decision was made.
-I am sure he accepts that on relationship grounds alone the USGA probably had no choice.
+Mr. Solomon sought to gain the buy in of the USGA to his ranking which quickly became popular with event organisers in the United States.
+To his disappointment after some delay, but presumably not surprise, the USGA decided to endorse the WAGR at their annual meeting in February 2011.
+Mr. Solomon argues that the SPWAR was superior at all times prior to, at the time of and since this decision was made.

 Fred Solomon continues to work on the SPWAR alone and with out recompense.
-The “Gold Standard” as he calls it male-only SPWAR is, to be fair, generally accepted as being far superior to the WAGR.
+His only reward being that the “Gold Standard”, as he calls it, male-only SPWAR is generally accepted as being superior to the WAGR.
 Despite the USGA’s support interestingly virtually all of the non-USGA events in the USA use the SPWAR exclusively or as their dominant entry criteria ranking.